nickbrandt/GitLab/doc/administration/scaling/index.md

 You can also optionally configure GitLab to use an [external PostgreSQL service](../external_database.md) or an [external object storage service](../high_availability/object_storage.md) for added performance and reliability at a relatively low complexity cost.

-### 1,000 to 1,999 users
+### Up to 2,000 users

-For 1,000 to 1,999 users, defining a reference architecture for this scale is [being worked on](https://gitlab.com/gitlab-org/quality/performance/-/issues/223).
+NOTE: **Note:** The 2,000-user reference architecture documented below is designed to help your organization achieve a highly-available GitLab deployment.

-### 2,000 users
+If you do not have the expertise or need to maintain a highly-available environment, you can have a simpler and less costly-to-operate environment by deploying two or more GitLab Rails servers, external load balancing, an NFS server, a PostgreSQL server and a Redis server.
+A reference architecture with this alternative in mind is [being worked on](https://gitlab.com/gitlab-org/quality/performance/-/issues/223).

 - **Supported users (approximate):** 2,000
 - **Test RPS rates:** API: 40 RPS, Web: 4 RPS, Git: 4 RPS